Passengers with reduced mobility

 Arrival to the airport

-The airport has dedicated PRM car parking areas, to the East, in front of the terminal and inside multi-modal hub.
+The airport has dedicated PRM car parking areas, to the East and inside multi-modal hub.

 PRM holders of the European parking permit are entitled to park free of charge in the reserved spaces in all official Trieste Airport car parks.